lyuPang/AttnDreamBooth/README.md

 + Please refer to `train_attndreambooth.sh` and `train_attndreambooth.py` for more details on all parameters.

 ### Inference
 You can run the `bash_script/inference.sh` script to generate images.
-Before executing the inference command, ensure that you have configured the following parameters:
+Before executing the inference command, ensure that you have configured the following parameters in `inference.sh`:
 + Line **2**: `learned_embedding_path`.
 This is the path to the embeddings learned in the first stage.
 + Line **4**: `checkpoint_path`.
 This is the path to the fine-tuned models trained in the third stage.
 + Line **6**: `category`.
 This is the category of the target concept.